 Don't let fear of the IRS paralyze you.
 Get your taxes sorted.

-There are options, resources and professionals out there to help you get your business in order in the event of past-due taxes.
+There are options, resources and professionals out there to help you get your business in order if you are past due on your taxes.

 Tax season is a nearly universal source of stress for business owners.
 It's especially fraught with anxiety if you have unpaid taxes.
-The longer tax delinquency goes on, the more daunting the prospect of catching up becomes, especially as interest and penalties continue to accumulate.
-You may feel your only option is hiding from the IRS, since any form of contact would constitute an admission of guilt, or at least remind the IRS to audit your business.
+The longer tax delinquency goes on, the more daunting the prospect of catching up becomes, especially as interest and penalties accumulate.
+You may feel your only option is hiding from the IRS, since any form of contact would constitute an admission of guilt or might remind the IRS to audit your business.

-It probably won't surprise you to read it's in your best interest to remedy the situation as soon as possible, and that may seem meaningless when actually doing so appears out of the question.
+It is in your best interest to remedy the situation as soon as possible, and that may seem meaningless when actually doing so appears out of the question.
 However, you may be surprised to learn the process is not necessarily as difficult as you'd guess.
 You may not even be in that much trouble (and if you are, it's crucial to address that).

-While it may seem like a faceless monolith, the IRS also consists of people who are trying to do their jobs and face considerable resistance in doing so.
-You may feel you're at their mercy, but they themselves are at the mercy of taxpayers as they attempt to collect unpaid taxes.
-With that in mind, they appreciate when business owners are cooperative and communicative, and will often respond in kind.
-That means you do have recourse when you've fallen behind.
+While it may seem like a faceless monolith, the IRS comprises people who are trying to do their jobs and face considerable resistance in doing so.
+You may feel you're at their mercy, but they face obstacles, too, as they attempt to collect unpaid taxes.
+With that in mind, IRS officials appreciate when business owners are cooperative and communicative, and will often respond in kind.
+You have some recourse when you've fallen behind in tax payments.